Living with endometriosis can leave you feeling frustrated and uncomfortable

 We also make getting here as easy as possible for our busy patients.
 Find our Washington D.C. physical therapy clinic close to the Farragut West and North metro stations.
 Coming by car?
 Ask us about our free parking garage on-site!

 Endometriosis Treatment With Our Washington D.C.
 Physical Therapist—Prepare to Be Empowered

-Women's health and pelvic health specialist Dr. Ariella Pohl helps people with endometriosis achieve noticeable improvements in their pain, function, and even activity tolerance using a range of drug-free services, including:
+Women's health and pelvic health specialists Dr. Ariella Pohl and Dr. Ashlee Kim help people with endometriosis achieve noticeable improvements in their pain, function, and even activity tolerance using a range of drug-free services, including:

 Therapeutic exercises and stretches

 Manual therapy to help reduce and improve scar tissue and adhesions

 Drug-free, non-invasive modalities to reduce pain and improve tissue healing

 Ease Your Endo Symptoms Naturally With Pelvic Floor Physical Therapy

 Call District Performance and Physio at (202) 922-7331 to schedule your initial consultation today or click the button below to get started.